mmazzanti/PMT-counter/README.md

 ## 2. Firmware

-Using a state-machine on the Pico we can readout the latch at speeds of $\sim 125/2\,\rm{MHz}$.
-Although the board is clocked at $125\,\rm{MHz}$ the factor $1/2$ comes from two instructions needed for latching the values and for moving the 8 data bits to the internal memory of the Pico.
+Using a state-machine on the Pico we can readout the latch at speeds of $\sim$ 125/2 MHz.
+Although the board is clocked at 125 MHz the factor 1/2 comes from two instructions needed for latching the values and for moving the 8 data bits to the internal memory of the Pico.

 We define an integration time during which the Pico does nothing but waits for the counter to count enough pulses.
 This wait time is necessary for reducing the ratio between the reinitialization deadtime and the collection time.
 More of this is described [below](#Example%20of%20deadtime/integration%20ratio).